-There was much good news to share, and Ms. Solomon noted several of the previous year’s highlights, not the least of which was recognition of the extraordinary gift commitment of $10 million made by Lesley H. (’83SVC) and William L. Collins ’76C, ’12HON, and the renaming of the College of Professional Studies as The Lesley H. and William L. Collins College of Professional Studies.
+There was much good news to share, not the least of which was recognition of the extraordinary gift commitment of $10 million made by Lesley H. (’83SVC) and William L. Collins ’76C, ’12HON, and the renaming of the College of Professional Studies as The Lesley H. and William L. Collins College of Professional Studies.
 This generous gift provides scholarships for students through the University’s Partners for Student Success initiative, and also established a Distinguished Chair position in the College now held by Katia Passerini, Ph.D., PMP, Dean of The Lesley H. and William L. Collins College of Professional Studies.

-Ms. Solomon noted that this year St. John’s celebrates the 20th anniversary of the opening of its first residence halls, which ushered in a new era, transforming the University into a global campus.
-In that time, more than 33,000 students, including Ms. Solomon, called St. John’s home.
-“I was a resident student at both the Queens, NY, campus, and the first Manhattan, NY, campus, at 101 Murray Street, and I count those years as some of the best of my life,” she stated.
+This year, St. John’s celebrates the 20th anniversary of the opening of its first residence halls, which ushered in a new era, transforming the University into a global campus.
+In that time, more than 33,000 students called St. John’s home.

 Stories of Service